Dharaneesh-learn/Dharaneesh-Engineering-Projects/README.md

 ## Most Difficult Problem I Solved

-I developed a reinforcement learning framework to autonomously improve aerodynamic performance for airfoil geometry using CST parameterization and XFOIL aerodynamic evaluation.
+I developed a reinforcement learning framework to autonomously improve aerodynamic performance for airfoil geometry using CST parameterization and open-source aerdynamic solver aerodynamic evaluation.

 The main difficulty was that aerodynamic evaluations were noisy and frequently produced non physical results, causing reinforcement learning instability.
 The problem required balancing exploration in a 12-dimensional continuous design space while maintaining geometric validity.